agc93/vortex-cncremastered/docs/content/en/docs/usage/mods.md

 ---

-Installing mods from archives is the easiest way (at current) to install mods for your C&C Remastered games.

-> In future, Nexus Mods might enable the "Download with Vortex" buttons for C&C Remastered but for now, just download the mods manually.
+> Remember that mods still need to be enabled in-game from the Options ▶ Mods menu!

+## Installing from Nexus Mods

+If you're installing mods from Nexus Mods, you can use the "Vortex" or "Download with Mod Manager" buttons on the mod page to automatically open Vortex and download the mod.
+Simply Install and Enable like usual and you should be good to go.

 ## Install from archives